Trent Tesch AIA

-Trent Tesch is a Design Principal at KPF who maintains a diverse portfolio of work that spans the globe and represents a creative balance of program, context, technology and craft.
-His interest lies in the distinct challenges posed by each project and the inspiration that their unique solutions bring to future opportunities.
+Trent Tesch is a Design Principal whose work spans the globe and represents a creative balance of program, context, technology, and craft.
+His interest lies in solving the distinct challenges posed by each project through collaboration and applying those lessons to future endeavors.

-Trent Tesch started his career at KPF in 1996, and became a Principal in 2009.
-He is a registered architect in the State of New York and an active member of the AIA.
+Trent began his career at KPF in 1996, and became a Principal in 2009.
+He is a registered architect in the state of New York and an active member of the AIA.